-This is also a somewhat important family of fishes in Tasmanian waters,-consisting of eight genera and eleven species.
+This is also a somewhat important family of fishes in Tassanian waters,-consisting of eight genera and eleven species.
 It includes the fish locally known as the Rock Gurnets, the Flatheads, and the Butterfly, Kumu, and Flying Gurnards.
 The Rock Gurnet (Sebastes percoides), found more abundantly in the northern coasts, is held in great esteem for the table, and is obtained in the vicinity of George Town in considerable numbers.
-The various individuals are brilliantly coloured red and orange; and, like all its family, are well armed with dangerous head bucklers and sharp spines.
+The various individuals are brilliantly coloured red and orange; and, like all viduals are brilliantly coloured red and orange; and, like all its family, are well armed with dangerous head bucklers and sharp spines.
 The Common Flathead (Platycephalus bassensis, Cuv. and Val.), is, however, the most important member of the family on our coasts.
-The Flatheads are rather repulsive-looking fishes, with reptile-looking flattened. heads and bodies; and their sharp gill-cover spines make it awkward for the inexperienced hand when they are captured by hook.
-They are termed "bottom fish,"-their flattened under surface being well adapted for following close the surface of the ground, like the common Flounder..
+The Flatheads are rather repulsive-looking fishes, with reptile-looking flattened heads and bodies; and their sharp gill-cover spines make it awkward for the inexperienced hand when they are captured by hook.
+They are termed "bottom fish,"-their flattened under surface being well adapted for following flattened under surface being well adapted for following close the surface of the ground, like the common Flounder.
 They may be considered the scavengers of our shallow waters, for they are found everywhere around our coasts, in estuaries and around wharves, all the year round.
 When no other fish can be obtained the Flathead may always be depended upon.
 They are good edible fish, and would be much more highly prized for the table were it not that they are repulsive-looking and are so common.

-As regards appearance, the following three members of the family present a wonderful contrast to the last; viz.--
+As regards appearance, the following three members of the family present a wonderful contrast to the last; viz.-

 The Butterfly Gurnard (Lepidotrigla vanessa), Rich.
-The Flying Gurnard (Trigla polyonmata), Rich.
+The Flying Gurnard (Trigla polyommata), Rich.
 The Kumu Gurnard (Trigla Kumu), Less. & Gaim.

 At times during the winter season these most beautifully coloured fishes, with their gaudily painted pectoral wings, may be seen around our wharves in small schools, dashing, or rather flying through the water, with sudden bounds after their prey.
 The pectoral fin is a most beautiful object, measuring, expanded, in some individuals of the Flying Gurnard, six inches long by six broad.
 The under surface is most brilliantly coloured blue, orange, and red, with pure white and blue margins.
-There are two large conspicuous black patches near the base, which, bordered with deep blue and white, form a most beautiful object in this fish, with its body-scales of burnished golden-yellow and silver.
+There are two large conspicuous black patches near the base, which, large conspicuous black patches near the base, which, bordered with deep blue and white, form a most beautiful object in this fish, with its body-scales of burnished golden-yellow and silver.
 They are rarely captured, however, on our coasts, and are therefore unimportant here from a commercial point of view.
 It would appear that they are caught more frequently off the coasts of New Zealand.
-Latterly, the family Triglidæ has been divided into two, the Gurnet group, under the name Scorpænidæ; and the Flathead and Flying Gurnard group, under the name Cottidæ.
+Latterly, the family Triglidæ has been divided into two,- the Gurnet group, under the name Scornænidæ, and the the Gurnet group, under the name Scorpænidæ; and the Flathead and Flying Gurnard group, under the name Cottidæ.